PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-07 18:15:43
+Last updated: 2024-04-07 18:16:18
-Random Quote: The only person who gets to torture my brother is me. - Wednesday Addams
+Random Quote: What if God doesn’t know what he’s doing?
+If the plan is wrong?
+If God is wrong? -